Things to See

 Natick Community Organic Farm is open every day with no admission fee for visits from 8 am until dusk.
-Our farmers work “in the public eye” on purpose so that you can see how a real working farm operates, and how communities like ours can grow food sustainably and in harmony with nature year-round.
+Our farmers work “in the public eye” on purpose so that when you visit, you can see how a real working farm operates, and how communities like ours can grow food sustainably and in harmony with nature year-round.

 Buildings